pnp/cli-microsoft365/docs/manual/docs/cmd/graph/o365group/o365group-remove.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

 ## Remarks

-To remove an Office 365 Group, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 If the specified _id_ doesn't refer to an existing group, you will get a `Resource does not exist` error.